Calvin and Hobbes by Bill Watterson for April 06, 2013

 22. Computerhead

-Spyderred about 11 years ago
+Spyderred over 11 years ago

 This doctrine is a great example of the sort of fear tactics that organized religion uses to control people.
 The whole idea of “sin” was a creation of the deuteronomists who rewrote the older myths that became the bible with the intent of coercing people into supporting the then-current political regime and resisting Assyrian invasion.
 But having discovered how powerful that control is, and the pleasures and profits that came with it, later men weren’t about to give it up.
 Perhaps some even believed it as a sort of self-justification.